Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lewiston among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Lewiston has averaged around 44 new dwelling approvals per year over the past five financial years, totalling an estimated 222 homes.
-So far in FY-26, 13 approvals have been recorded.
-With an average of 3.8 people moving to the area for each dwelling built between FY-21 and FY-25, supply is substantially lagging demand, indicating heightened buyer competition and pricing pressures.
-New properties are constructed at an average value of $400,000.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Lewiston averaged approximately 45 new dwelling approvals per year over the past five financial years, totalling an estimated 226 homes.
+As of FY-26, 16 approvals have been recorded.
+On average, 3.8 people moved to the area for each dwelling built between FY-21 and FY-25, indicating substantial demand outstripping supply, which typically leads to heightened buyer competition and pricing pressures.
+New properties are constructed at an average expected cost of $400,000, suggesting a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development